Choosing a school/college for advising service

 Credit: University Communications

 UW–Madison has eight undergraduate schools and colleges, which house more than 100 major programs.
-When you make a SOAR reservation you will be asked to choose the school/college/advising service for you will work with at SOAR.
+When you make a SOAR reservation, you will be asked to choose which school/college/advising service you will work with at SOAR.

-During the reservation process you will be asked whether you have decided on a major or an academic interest.
+During the reservation process, you will be asked whether you have decided on a major or an academic interest.
 (Note: that it is completely acceptable and very common to be undecided on a major at this point in your college career.).
 If you have decided on a major, you will be presented with a list of all the currently available majors on campus.
 The full list of majors can be found at www.wisc.edu/pubs/ug/majors.html.
 Here are guidelines to help you select which group to work with at SOAR.
-When making a reservation, the information you provide with

 - I am decided on a major.